FailAcademy/learning/wdp-vancouver/_lessons/week-07/03-oop-plugins-widgets.md

 ## Lab Activity

 Today's lab time will be spent working on Project 4.
-Tie up the loose ends for on your custom business hours widget, and keep plugging away at the rest of the project!
+Tie up the loose ends on your custom business hours widget, and keep plugging away at the rest of the project!

 ---